Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 For example, the call in the Lit shader has been updated to:
 `float4 preLD = SampleEnv(lightLoopContext, lightData.envIndex, R, PerceptualRoughnessToMipmapLevel(preLightData.iblPerceptualRoughness), lightData.rangeCompressionFactorCompensation, posInput.positionNDC);`

-From 10.x, a new optimization have been introduce for [Planar Reflection Probe](Planar-Reflection-Probe.md).
-It required to sample the environment map at the mip 0 with the help of the LightData.roughReflections parameter to be effective in custom shader.
+From 10.x, HDRP includes a new optimization for [Planar Reflection Probes](Planar-Reflection-Probe.md).
+Now, when a shader samples a probe's environment map, it samples from mip level 0 if the LightData.roughReflections parameter is enabled (has a value of 1.0).
+You must update your custom shaders to take this behavior into account.
 For example, the call in the Lit shader has been updated to:
 `float4 preLD = SampleEnv(lightLoopContext, lightData.envIndex, R, PerceptualRoughnessToMipmapLevel(preLightData.iblPerceptualRoughness) * lightData.roughReflections, lightData.rangeCompressionFactorCompensation, posInput.positionNDC);`